omonubi/ACKS-by-omonubi/README.md

 ### The Combat Tab
 This tab contains all combat-specific data, including encounter-related rolls, armor class and attack information, melee attacks, and missile attacks.

+### How to Use Melee and Missile Attack Lists
+- Use the Melee Attacks list for melee attacks, and the Missile Attacks list for missile  and/or thrown attacks.
+Do not mix these.
+- For each possible attack, attack combination, and/or damage formula, create a separate attack entry.
+For example, a spear could have up to 5 entries; 4 melee and 1 missile:
+    - Melee: "Spear (One-Handed)", 1d6 damage
+    - Melee: "Spear (Two-Handed)", 1d8 damage
+    - Melee: "Spear (Broken, Tip), -1 bonus, 1d4 damage
+    - Melee: "Spear (Broken, Haft), -1 bonus, 1d4 damage
+    - Missile: "Spear (Thrown), isThrown, 1d6 damage
+- If the character is proficient in the dual wield fighting style, creating entries for each weapon combination likely to be used:
+    - "Mace +1 and Sword", +2 bonus, 1d6+1 damage
+    - "Sword and Dagger", +1 bonus, 1d6 damage
+    - Etc.
+- The Melee Attacks > Long checkbox and the Missile Attacks > Range field are optional but provide helpful context for the player.
+- Missile Attacks use an advanced Roll20 CRP sheet worker to both make the attack roll and automatically decrement the amount of ammo remaining by 1.
+- Note: Use the **!AddActions** custom API script to automagically include common attacks to both Melee and Missile Attack lists.
+These entires can then be customized as needed for both monsters and characters.

 | Field | Variable(s) | Type | Description |
 | --- | --- | --- | --- |